top of page

 Disability Awareness and Inclusion training for South Asian dancers

-As part of the DLG's Art Form Inclusivity Programme, Sampad lead a session designed to equip trained dancers and dance tutors with the knowledge and practical tools needed to develop their skills for working in mixed-ability and disability-inclusive settings.
+On Wednesday 25th June, Sampad led a session designed to equip trained dancers and dance tutors with the knowledge and practical tools needed to develop their skills for working in mixed-ability and disability-inclusive settings.

 The session was led by Rashmi Becker (Step Change Studios).
 Rashmi has been dancing since a young age, and is the founder of Step Change Studios, an organisation which provides dance that is fun, accessible and inclusive for all ages, abilities, and backgrounds.